The Most Common Prenuptial Agreement Clauses

 A continuation of business clause, however, may alter this designation.
 For example, you may specify that the business will remain the property of the individual owner and will not be subject to division.
 You could also state that the business will be divided equally between the parties.
 Or you can agree that one spouse has the right to continue operating the business and will buy the other spouse out upon divorce.

-4. Pet Clause
+5. Pet Clause

-A pet clause clarifies what will happen to your pets if you get divorced or separated.
+Pet prenup clauses clarify what will happen to your pets if you get divorced or separated.
 It may specify which party will get custody of the pets and may include provisions regarding the financial responsibility for the care of the pets.

-5. Sunset Provision
+6. Sunset Provision

 A sunset provision stipulates that the agreement will expire or become void after a certain period.
 Generally, a prenuptial agreement remains in effect until the marriage ends.
 A sunset provision, however, may specify that the agreement will expire or become void after a certain period, such as after a certain number of years of marriage.